lanl-ansi/PowerModels.jl/docs/src/multi-networks.md

 ```@docs
 PowerModels.ismultinetwork
 ```
-PowerModels.jl would generally not read in network data as multi-networks.
+For example, we can do the following:
 ```@example powermodels
 data = PowerModels.parse_file(case3file)
 PowerModels.ismultinetwork(data)
 ```
+PowerModels.jl would generally not read in network data as multi-networks.
 To generate multiple networks from the same network data, we use the following method
 ```@docs
 PowerModels.replicate
 ```